hanna2895/100-days-of-code/log.md

 **Thoughts** Thank god for crowdsourcing and my GA cohort.
 It would definitely have taken me at least another few days to figure out why this wasn't working.
 (You can't have belongs_to :through in rails.
 Which I knew, but apparently typed anyway.)

 **Link to work**: [ABC Training Back End](https://github.com/hanna2895/ABC-Training-back-end)

+### Day 4: Thursday, June 7, 2018

+**Today's Progress**: I deployed my front end to Heroku, updated my portfolio site to reflect my latest project, and continued to work on the landing page of my site.

+**Thoughts:** I'm staring to get the hang of deploying to Heroku on my own, although it would be nice to have a good guide.
+It also helps when you actually have your package.json at the root level, which I did not.
+Plus, I'm getting better at React CSS, which is exciting.

+**Link(s) to work:** [ABC Training Front End](https://github.com/hanna2895/ABC-Training), [Portfolio](https://github.com/hanna2895/portfolio)